 While you can still use the XHR object if you wish, the syntax is incredibly confusing and verbose.
 Most developers nowadays prefer a library like jQuery or UmbrellaJS, both of which have their own .ajax() method.

-Developers can even access remote databases with Ajax to create a live-stream of updates like recent tweets.
-But APIs often have throttle limits to minimize the amount of calls per minute.
+Developers can even access remote databases with Ajax to create a live stream of updates like recent tweets.
+But APIs often have throttle limits to minimize the number of calls per minute.